Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Discussion

 \faLightbulbO \textbf{Recommendation 3: Focusing on enhancing own knowledge and awareness of different concepts:} The majority of participants in our study acknowledged facing challenges in grasping the concepts of `bias' and `fairness' as discussed in Section \ref{sec: team-related challenge}.
 They attributed this challenge to a lack of awareness and knowledge about these concepts, as well as a deficit in understanding the domain they work in.
 AI practitioners can take proactive steps such as seeking additional training or education on the concepts of `bias' and `fairness.'
 Engaging in domain-specific learning to enhance their understanding of the context they work in might also be beneficial.
 Staying informed about the latest developments and best practices in AI fairness can contribute to a more comprehensive understanding of these concepts.

-\faLightbulbO \textbf{Recommendation 4: Prioritizing users in AI/ML development:} In discussions about the consequences of developing unfair AI/ML systems perceived by the participants, most participants focused on the negative impacts on organizations, including financial losses and reputational repercussions (Section \ref{sec:Discussion}).
-Interestingly, only a small number recognized the potential emotional distress and discrimination experienced by end users as a consequence of such systems.
-AI practitioners can make a conscious effort to shift the focus from solely considering organizational consequences to understanding the direct impact on individuals.
-This might allow them to identify and address potential biases and discriminatory outcomes, contributing to the development of fair and inclusive AI/ML systems that treat users equitably.
+\faLightbulbO \textbf{Recommendation 4: Prioritising users in AI/ML system development:} In discussions about the consequences of developing unfair AI/ML systems perceived by the participants, most participants focused on the negative impacts on organisations, including financial losses and reputational repercussions (Section \ref{sec:Discussion}).
+Interestingly, only a small number recognised the potential emotional distress and discrimination experienced by end users as a consequence of such systems.
+AI practitioners can make a conscious effort to shift the focus from solely considering organisational consequences to understanding the direct impact on users.
+This might allow them to identify and address potential biases and discriminatory outcomes, contributing to the development of fair AI/ML systems that treat users equitably.
 Involving users across various phases of AI/ML system development to gather feedback might help in ensuring user-centric AI/ML system development.
 A recent study highlights the need for increased user engagement throughout algorithmic development to enhance fairness in AI algorithms \citep{dankloff2024analysing}.

-\faLightbulbO \textbf{Recommendation 5: Updating and adapting AI ethics policies in organizations:} Participants in our study identified challenges in adhering to policies and regulations within their organizations, citing outdated AI ethics policies and a lack of adaptation as the factors leading to those challenges, as discussed in Section \ref{sec:process-related challenge}.
-To address this, AI companies can prioritize updating and adapting their AI ethics policies, ensuring strict adherence by practitioners.
+\faLightbulbO \textbf{Recommendation 5: Updating and adapting AI ethics policies in organisations:} Participants in our study identified challenges in adhering to policies and regulations within their organisations, citing outdated AI ethics policies and a lack of adaptation as the factors leading to those challenges, as discussed in Section \ref{sec:process-related challenge}.
+To address this, AI companies can prioritise updating and adapting their AI ethics policies, ensuring strict adherence by practitioners.
 This proactive approach can help ensure that AI practitioners are equipped with the latest guidelines to navigate complex ethical challenges, promoting responsible AI development.